tandusrl/acts_as_bookable/README.md

 #### Include the gem

-ActsAsBookable works with ActiveRecord 3.2 onwards.
+ActsAsBookable works with ActiveRecord 3.2 onwards and Versioned migrations in Rails > 5.
 You can add it to your Gemfile with:

 ```ruby
 gem 'acts_as_bookable'